 INTRODUCTION

-Bacteria is always evolving, especially bacteria we try to kill with antibiotics.
+Bacteria are always evolving, especially bacteria we try to kill with antibiotics.
 Because of genetic variation that causes some bacteria to have different traits than others, not all bacteria are killable with commonly used antibiotics, such as ampicillin.
 When the majority of some bacteria is killed off, those few remaining that survived the antibiotic are free to reproduce to fill the decimated population.
 In the next application of antibiotic, the population is made up of entirely resistant bacteria, as chosen for by unintended artificial selection.
 Despite the dosage, time is all that keeps E. coli from growing when ampicillin is applied (Lawrence, Anthony).
 Our project aims to figure out what dosage of ampicillin creates the most anti-biotic resistant bacteria, and if any further exposures have any effect.
 Previous experiments have shown that antibiotic resistant bacteria is becoming more prevalent (Tadesse, et al.).
 With the knowledge of We think that all doses of ampicillin we apply will create a successful second generation population, but the highest dose will be the weakest and least populated.

 MATERIALS and METHODS